 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" stockholder materials, such as proxy statements, information statements and annual reports.
 This means that only one copy of this Offer to Exchange may have been sent to multiple stockholders in your household.
-We will promptly deliver a separate copy of this Offer to Exchange may have been sent to multiple stockholders in your household.
-We will promptly deliver a separate copy of the offer to Exchange to you if you write or call us at the following address or telephone number: Investor Relations Department, Revlon, Inc., 237 Park Avenue, New York, New York 10017, telephone: (212) 527-5230.
+We will promptly deliver a separate copy of this Offer to Exchange to you if you write or call us at the following address or telephone number: Investor Relations Department, Revlon, Inc., 237 Park Avenue, New York, New York 10017, telephone: (212) 527-5230.
 If you want to receive separate copies of stockholder materials in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact us at the above address or telephone number.

-MATERIAL UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS
+CERTAIN UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS

-The following is a summary of the material United States federal income tax consequences of the Exchange Offer and the Mandatory Short-Form Merger (as defined below) that may be relevant to United States holders (as defined below) of Class A Common Stock.
-This summary also addresses the material United States federal income tax consequences arising from the ownership and disposition of the Series A Preferred Stock and the Series B Preferred Stock, if any, received upon conversion of the Series A Preferred Stock.
-This summary applies only to our stockholders that hold their Class A Common Stock and will hold Series A Preferred Stock as a capital asset within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended (the "Code").
+The following is a summary of certain United States federal income tax consequences of the Exchange Offer and the Mandatory Short-Form Merger (as defined below) that may be relevant to United States holders (as defined below) of Class A Common Stock.
+This summary also addresses certain United States federal income tax consequences arising from the ownership and disposition of the Series A Preferred Stock and the Series B

+Preferred Stock, if any, received upon conversion of the Series A Preferred Stock.
+This summary applies only to our stockholders that hold their Class A Common Stock and will hold Series A Preferred Stock and Series B Preferred Stock as a capital asset within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended (the "Code").
 Further, this summary is for general information only, and does not purport to discuss all aspects of United States federal income taxation that may be relevant to you in light of your particular circumstances, or if you are a holder subject to special rules, such as: